beyo/beyo/README.md

 ## Plugins

 Plugins are node modules exposing a single `GeneratorFunction`.
-Once configured, and executed, the result of each plugin are made available globally throughout the application via the `beyo.plugins` object (using the application's configuration), or through each modules' `beyo.modules.<moduleName>.plugins` object.
+Once configured, and executed, the result of each plugin are directly made available globally throughout the application via the `beyo.plugins` object (using the application's configuration), or through each modules' `beyo.modules.<moduleName>.plugins` object.